ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 Requirement | Supported
 ------------|---------
-Kubernetes | 1.14 or late
+Kubernetes | 1.14 or later
 Red Hat OpenShift | 4.x or later
 Installation | Install only by using [Operator for Apache CouchDB](/docs/Cloudant?topic=Cloudant-apache-couchdb-operator).
 Storage | POSIX-compliant storage is required.
 NFS that doesn't meet POSIX compliance causes instability and errors if used.
 Apache CouchDB is an I/O intensive database, and it's recommended that you use SSDs for heavy workloads.
 For more information, see the [Operator for Apache CouchDB configuration](/docs/Cloudant?topic=Cloudant-configure-couchdb-cluster#couchdb-storage) documentation for details on specific persistent storage requirements.